s2tephen/huntr/docs/design.md

 ## Challenges
 * Displaying listings on feed
-  * Problem: listings need to be displayed in an intuitive yet useful way to maximize information flow from Huntr to users.
+  * Problem: Listings need to be displayed in an intuitive yet useful way to maximize information flow from Huntr to users.

-  * Solutions: creation, last modified, event time
+  * Solutions: Sort by creation, last modified, event time
     * Creation would be more intuitive (email default) but no improvement
     * Last modified would incorporate event updates, but similar to default
     * Event time would highlight soonest event, but difficult for non-events